Questions About Child Custody?

 Kids get sick.

-And in Nevada, a 60/40 split of time is still considered joint custody.
+A 60/40 split of time is joint custody in Nevada.

 Don’t get us wrong!
 Week on/week off has its benefits but only if it is right for your family.